GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 we have only one, so we write `SV_Target0` or `SV_Target`.

-`D3D11` lets us write up to 8 render targets simultaneously from the same pixel shader, those come in handy when implementing more advanced shading techniques, for example a popular technique that uses 4 or more
+`D3D11` lets us write up to 8 render targets simultaneously from the same pixel shader, those come in handy when implementing more advanced shading techniques.

 And lastly, our `Main` function, following the same pattern as in the VS, we have one parameter, the input, and one return value, the output, again we create an